Using scanning validation patterns

 Patterns define the sequence of characters that are expected in the answer to an open response variable.
 This includes: general patterns such as date, telephone number and currency, and organisation specific patterns such as employee numbers or invoice references.
 Snap Desktop has a range of pre-defined system patterns that can be used to validate scanned responses.
 You can also create patterns specific to your organisation’s requirements.

 - Spelling validation checks a response against a stored dictionary of words, and tries to match responses to words in the dictionary.

 - Pattern validation attempts to match a response against the expected pattern of characters.
 This is often used to validate responses such as dates, telephone number and zip or post codes.

 There are different versions of spelling and pattern validation for handwritten and printed characters.
-The scanning validation options available are shown in the following table.

 The default setting.
 The scanning module attempts to identify the character or digit within the answer box.
 If the data cannot be interpreted, the data is left as unrecognised.